tonyruco/terraform-instruqt/README.md

-# terraform-instruqt
+# hashicat-azure
-Used in HasiCorp hands-on tutorial
+Hashicat: A terraform built application for use in Hashicorp workshops.

+Includes the "Meow World" website. 😻